-Pete’s bestselling book, Obama: An Intimate Portrait, was published in 2017 and debuted at #1 on the New York Times bestseller list and is one of the best-selling photography books of all time.
-Pete’s Instagram account, with more than two million followers, often draws attention by juxtaposing photographs of President Obama with comments about the current president’s actions.
-His 2018 book, Shade: A Tale of Two Presidents, is based on these postings; it also debuted at #1 on the New York Times bestseller list.
-The softcover edition adds 60 new pages where the hardcover ended, adding photos and commentary on hot button issues.
+His book, Obama: An Intimate Portrait, was published by Little, Brown & Company in 2017, and debuted at #1 on the New York Times bestseller list.
+It is one of the best-selling photography books of all time.
+His 2018 book, Shade: A Tale of Two Presidents, also debuted at #1 on the New York Times bestseller list.
+Shade is a portrait in Presidential contrasts, telling the tale of the Obama and Trump administrations through a series of visual juxtapositions.

 Souza's most recent photography book, The West Wing and Beyond: What I Saw Inside the Presidency, was published in September 2022.
 This book takes you inside the presidential bubble with photographs and stories of consequential moments and traditions with the people who define our nation’s highest office—from the senior White House staff to the Oval Office valets.
 It delivers new insights into the role of the Secret Service, the seriousness of decisive meetings in the West Wing, and even some fun moments aboard Air Force One.